-Applicant was terminated following allegations of misconduct in February 2016 after she altered a prescription.
-Her conduct raises a significant concern because it poses an unacceptable risk.
+Applicant was terminated because she stole from another employee in June 2017.
+Her conduct raises a significant concern because it is disruptive to the workplace.
 The above disqualifying conditions apply.

 Potentially mitigating conditions are set forth in DoDI 5200.46, Enclosure 4, Appendix 2, Subparagraph 1.c.
 The conditions that could apply to mitigate the security concerns raised by the evidence in this case are: